godka/godka/README.md

 ### Hi all

-I am a Ph.D. in the Department of Computer Science and Technology at Tsinghua University, advised by Prof. Lifeng Sun.
+I received my Ph.D. from the Department of Computer Science and Technology at Tsinghua University, where I was advised by Prof. Lifeng Sun.
-I mainly focus on research in multimedia network streaming, including transmitting streams, overlay path construction, and edge-assisted content delivery.
+My research focuses on multimedia network streaming, including stream transmission, overlay path construction, and edge-assisted content delivery.